 Pros: It’s easy to interact with users through tagging and retweeting, so if your brand has a lot to say then Twitter could be a good fit.
-If your target audience uses Twitter to share ideas and comment on topics relevant to your brand, then Twitter could be an excellent platform to engage in customer services as well.
+If your target audience uses Twitter to share ideas and comment on topics relevant to your brand, then Twitter could be beneficial for you.
 Twitter is also great for small businesses that create plenty of unique, relevant written content.

 Cons: If you don’t have a blog or your business uses hoards of visual media in your brand storytelling, then Twitter is not for you.